 Early this morning I went to my favorite ‘big box’ supermarket, WinCo.
-If you’re not in one of the 5 states where it operates (Washington, Idaho, Nevada, California, and Oregon), you may not be familiar with it.
+If you’re not in one of the 5 states where it operates (Washington, Idaho, Nevada, California, and Oregon), you may not be familiar with it and I’d like to introduce you.

 As I was walking down an aisle I noticed a tall woman and young man walk over to a much older man as he was cleaning the floors: